AyeCode/invoicing/readme.txt

 = 2.1.1 =
 * Fabulous Fluid theme floats payment form paragraphs - FIXED
 * Only migrate an invoice is it's yet to be migrated - FIXED
+* VAT only reverse-charged if vat numbers are required to be validated - FIXED

 = 2.1.0 =
 * Taxes calculated on original amount even if discounts have been added - FIXED